 Two Centers of Excellence contribute to the undergraduate and graduate experience on campus as well as having significant outreach roles to the community.
-The Center for Relationship Enrichment and the Donald G. Soderquist Center for Business Leadership and Ethics are exciting ventures that mesh with JBU's historic mission.
+The Center for Healthy Relationships and the Donald G. Soderquist Center for Business Leadership and Ethics are exciting ventures that mesh with JBU's historic mission.

 The financial position of the University is sound, with significant endowment and trust benefits.
 A recently completed $118 million capital campaign (completed one year early and $18 over the original goal) contributed to scholarship and endowment funds and funded construction and remodeling of major buildings.